 As stakeholders start to participate in the sourcing processes, they become more invested in the process.
 Engagement with teams outside of procurement increases transparency and internal collaboration, which ultimately leads to organizations finding more efficient and innovative solutions that benefit all parties.
 These benefits include:

 - A better view into the ramifications of the decision, including identifying what other (especially non-obvious) teams will be impacted by the purchasing decision

 - Ability to leverage more subject matter expertise in the evaluation/sourcing process

 Overall, increasing stakeholder engagement in your purchasing process improves the quality of evaluations and ultimately drives better ROI.
 However, ensuring simple and straightforward interactions with internal stakeholders and external suppliers requires the right technology.
 Technology and automation play critical roles in ensuring that your process can scale as your organization grows and its requirements expand.

 Engaging a cross-functional team will drive business success, but how will you collaborate with all the different stakeholders in your organization?
 You need to have the proper tools in place.
 The right solution not only drives engagement but increases accountability and transparency for purchasing departments.
 Vendorful’s RFP management software allows you to solicit input regarding requirements, leverage subject matter experts, open up the sourcing process to the stakeholders who will be impacted, surface discrepancies in the evaluation, and build consensus.

 Are you interested finding the right solution to help you streamline your purchasing process?
-Request a free Vendorful account to see how an RFP management solution can improve your sourcing process!
+Sign up for Vendorful's online CRM software free trial to see how an RFP management solution can improve your sourcing process!